Schkai/HS10-reservation/README.md

 # HEIMSPIEL 10 Reservierung

 An application to reserve tickets for the HEIMSPIEL 10 Filmfestival.
 Also my first application using React.
-This projekt was implemented in a very short timespan and used Firebase for backend functionality.
+This project was implemented in a very short timespan and used Firebase for backend functionality.

 ## Screenshot: